 It has never been easy for scholars of religion (or the humanities more broadly) to find good work in academe and now is no exception.
 For job announcements in religion, theology, and related fields, consult the “Employment Listings” of the American Academy of Religion and the “Jobs” section of the Chronicle of Higher Education.

 Grace Kao will be adding some academic job market tips in the future.
-These views will be her own–not of the institutions at which she works (viz., Claremont School of Theology or Claremont Graduate University).
 For now, she’d encourage you to consult the following resources for helpful advice.

 (1) PhD Colloquium: once a month, doctoral students at Claremont School of Theology gather during the lunch hour to discuss grad school survival tips and ways to maximize one’s chances of landing a good job.
 All meetings take place in Haddon Conference Center from 11:45am-12:45pm.